Care and wellbeing for your child

 All students in the ACG Sunderland Preschool are supported by qualified staff.

-All new students to ACG Sunderland are linked up to a buddy in their first weeks of school to assist in their introduction to their new school.
+All new students to ACG Sunderland are allocated a buddy for their first weeks of school to help introduce them to their new school.

-Primary School classes regularly meet with their buddy class to foster positive relationships between children of different ages and highlight our school values.
+Primary school classes meet regularly with their buddy class to foster positive relationships between children of different ages, and to highlight school values.

-Planned parent/teacher interviews are organised twice a year by ACG Sunderland.
+Planned parent/teacher interviews are organised twice a year.

 Parents are also encouraged to make a meeting time after school with their child’s teacher and discuss any issues they may have.

 Every child at ACG Sunderland has an allocated Tutor to provide pastoral care, support learning, and deal with any personal issues that should arise.
 The Tutor stays in close contact with you and your child throughout the year.

 At primary level, the tutor is the home room teacher.
 Year 7 has horizontal form classes to assist with the transition to college.
 From Year 8, students move into vertical form classes with the same form tutor for six years.
 Within these vertical form classes, the mix of ages allows for peer tutoring and mentoring.

 As part of our tutor system we run a general studies course that covers topics such as bullying, cyber safety, study skills and accepting differences.
 This course is integrated with the ACG Sunderland values programme.